-Sourced and inspected on behalf of a client, we looked after BRX 852B for a number of years before it was sold to a new owner.
+Sourced and inspected on behalf of a client, we looked after BRX 852B for several years before it was sold to a new owner.
 BRX 852B is regarded by experts to be an original works car.
-It was prepared in 1964 for the rally season - driven by Timo Makinen and Paul Easter in the famous and well renowned Liege - Rome - Liege Rally - the result achieved was 2nd overall.
+The car competed in 2 rallies in period.
+It was prepared in 1964 for the rally season.
+The 1964 Spa Sofia Liege, driven by Paddy Hopkirk and Henry Liddon, when it retired and the 1964 RAC driven by Timo Makinen and Don Barrow when it came second.
 BRX has been used in many historic rallying events including the 2001 Classic Marathon, where the car again achieved a good result, finishing 4th overall and 1st in Class - ultimately it has also made an appearance at the Goodwood Festival of Speed.
+It is probably the most original of the surviving “Works Healeys” never having been converted into a Modsports racer in the 1970s.

 This 100S carries the chassis number AHS 3601.
 It was one of the very limited production batch of 100S models built at the Healey Motor Company Ltd’s AHS 3601 is unique, because it was the only 100S which was completed with black, rather than white, paintwork.